“a recipe is a story that ends with a good meal” – Pat Conroy

 - 6 cups of water or broth, I used the powdered vegetable broth and seasoning

 Saute the onions and celery in butter until soft and translucent.
 Gradually add the flour and stir to absorb the butter and thicken slightly.
 Add the clam juice and broth, mixing well and bring to a boil.
-Reduce the heat to medium low and add the white pepper, salt and garlic powder, and simmer.
+Reduce the heat to medium low and add the heavy cram, white pepper, salt and garlic powder, and simmer.
 Add the clams and potatoes and cook to heat through slowly, allowing all the flavors to blend together.
 Serve hot.